trustification/trustify/README.md

 #### If test failures on OSX

-Potentially our concurrent Postgres installations during testing can exhaust shared-memory.
+Potentially, our concurrent Postgres installations during testing can exhaust shared-memory.
 Adjusting shared-memory on OSX is not straight-forward.
 Use [this guide](https://unix.stackexchange.com/questions/689295/values-from-sysctl-a-dont-match-etc-sysctl-conf-even-after-restart).